cetz-package/cetz/manual.typ

 ```
 #def-arg("start", `<coordinate>`, "The coordinate to start drawing the bezier curve from.")
 #def-arg("end", `<coordinate>`, "The coordinate to draw the bezier curve to.")
 #def-arg("..ctrl-style", `<coordinates>`, "An argument sink for the control points and styles.
-Its positional part should be of one or two coordinates to specify the contorl points of the bezier curve.")
+Its positional part should be of one or two coordinates to specify the control points of the bezier curve.")

 #example({
     import "draw.typ": *